Dropbox - Reducing Friction When Accessing Shared Cloud Content for Non-Dropbox users

 Vision of the future

-Accessing shared content should feel like receiving free Costco samples.
-You should experience the value of an experience and then decide whether or not you want to invest more effort, whether that's paying for an upgrade or signing up.
-Perhaps this means exploring email confirmations or exploring more technical possibilities on the back-end.
+The goal is to make accessing shared content akin to receiving free Costco samples.
+Users should immediately feel the value and then choose whether to invest further by upgrading or signing up.
+This may involve exploring options like email confirmations or leveraging technical enhancements on the back-end.

 Conclusion

-Improving my ability to influence cross-functional and departmental teams by empathizing and catering to their respective needs
+Improving my ability to influence cross-functional and departmental teams through empathy